rolivencia/gt_legov2/README.md

 ## What is each file?

 .nav - It's the file that bots used to know how to navigate through a map.
-It is required for the 1.6 bots to avoid them behaving awkwardly.
+It is required for the 1.6 bots to avoid them from behaving awkwardly.

 .res - Lists the resources required by the game to be able to download all the map dependencies when downloading the map from a server when you don't have it in your computer.